LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 show(grid)
 ```

-So looks pretty typical.
+Looks pretty par for the course.
 One new trick I added for this example is formatting the axes using a ```NumericalTickFormatter```.
-Otherwise, it doesn't seem like I needed to add anything special to implement the linked selection.
+Otherwise, I didn't need to add anything special to implement the linked selection.

 This is a great example of the power in using a ```ColumnDataSource```.
 Without having to add any extra code, Bokeh already knows the relationship between the datapoints on the respective scatter plots.
-Therefore when I use any of the selection tools made available, the connection is ready to respond.
+Therefore when I use any of the selection tools made available, the interaction is ready.
 Here's how it looks in action:

  ![linked_selection](./assets/linked_selection.gif)

 Pretty cool!
-By selecting a random sample of datapoints in the upper right quadrant of the left scatter plot - those corresponding to both high two-point and three-point field goal percentage - the corresponding datapoints on the right scatter plot are highlighted.
+By selecting a random sample of datapoints in the upper right quadrant of the left scatter plot - those corresponding to both high two-point and three-point field goal percentage - the datapoints on the right scatter plot are highlighted.
 I'm able to quickly confirm my intuition, shooting higher percentages from both two-point and three-point range is associated with more wins - as all but two of the games selected were wins.

 All the details on linking plots can be found at [Linking Plots](https://bokeh.pydata.org/en/latest/docs/user_guide/interaction/linking.html) in the Bokeh User Guide.